-Since I started raising awareness for AS and autoimmune-related illnesses on April 1st, some pretty amazing things have happened (to me):
+Since I started raising awareness for Ankylosing Spondylitis and autoimmune-related illnesses on April 1st 2014 some amazing things have happened (to me):

-- My posts have connected me with 8 other people in Taiwan that have AS.
+- My posts have connected me with dozens of other people in Taiwan that have AS

 FACTS ABOUT MY CHRONIC INVISIBLE ILLNESS

 - Many people think I only have Ankylosing Spondylitis, but autoimmune illnesses tend to form groups.
 If you have one, you will likely develop another.
-I also have Fibromyalgia, and I suffer from chronic fatigue, Myofascial Pain Syndrome, and chronic ear infections and skin rashes.
+I also have fibromyalgia, and I suffer from ME (Chronic Fatigue Syndrome) and chronic ear infections and skin rashes.
 Doctors added severe IBS in 2017.
 We are controlling this with meds and a strict diet right now.
 I’m also pre-diabetic.

-- I have been sick for as far back as I can remember.
+- I have been sick for as long as I can remember.
 I have always had aches, pains, fevers, rashes and infections that couldn’t be explained.

 - Most people think I’m happy and upbeat, but that is the old Carrie.
 She’s still there from time to time, but I don’t see her much anymore.

-- Mornings and late evenings are really hard for me.
+- Mornings and late evenings are hard for me.
 It can take 2-3 hours for the pain and stiffness to subside and for me to get moving.
 I do feel better once I get moving, but I have to watch how much I do.
 If I overdo things, that makes me much worse.
 At night, I often cry myself to sleep because I can’t get my body to relax.

 - I take more than 15 pills and supplements a day to manage my condition.
 I started injection therapy in November 2018.
 I don’t like to inject, but one positive is that I’m not taking as many pills now.

 - Some of the drugs that I take to manage my condition are used to treat cancer patients.
 Most of them come with horrible side effects.

 - AS and Fibromyalgia are rated on the McGill Pain Index as extremely painful diseases.
 The pain associated with these diseases comes very close to the pain experienced with childbirth.
-The main thing to remember is that childbirth doesn’t last forever, whereas you can look forward to a lifetime of unending pain with Fibro and AS.
+The main thing to remember is that childbirth doesn’t last forever, but you can look forward to a lifetime of unending pain with Fibro, ME, and AS.

 - One of the hardest things for me to accept is that I never know how I’m going to be feeling or when a flare will hit.

 - I miss being able to run, jump, and dance.
-As of November 2016, I haven’t been able to do more than an hour of basic physical activity (walking) before I get fatigued.
+As of November 2016, I haven’t been able to do more than 22 minutes of walking or standing at a time.

 - Gentle exercise and activity is good for people with AS.
 Walking helps.
 Contact sports definitely don’t help.

 - It is really easy for me to overdo things.
-I never know how much activity is going to land me in bed for a few days afterwards.
+Anything over 22 minutes in one go will land me in bed for a few days afterwards.

 - This is my new normal.
 I’ll never be the person I was 10 years ago, but I’m still me deep down inside.

-- It has been hard to give up my independence and to accept that I need help some days.
+- It has been hard to give up my independence and to accept that I need help most days.